 If you properly analyze your numbers you will have a variety of repayment options.
 The monthly payment could vary greatly between each option.
 Here is where you need to select the best option for your current situation.
 At the same time understand the flexibility in that decision as your life will change.
 Some of these risks you may not even know at the time include your future spouse’s income and debt.
 Understanding your options before making the decision and knowing your flexibility is critical.

 For many parents, this has become a hidden risk to their own financial safety.
-Since 2013, student debt for people over the age of 40 is up over 50%.
-Many do not realize that they are legally responsible either directly or indirectly depending on the type of loan.
+Since 2014, student debt for people over the age of 50 is up over 43%.
+The growth rate in Parent PLUS loans is 62% during the same time.
+Many do not realize that Parent Plus loans are the legal responsibility of the parent.
+If a parent has co-signed a private loan they are indirectly responsible depending on the type of loan.

 As an example, many parents have co-signed a student loan for their child.
 This is often not discussed or identified as a risk.
 If you have co-signed for a loan, it is important to understand the loan co-signer release rule for the loans.
-Having a released will be a way to better protect yourself in the future.
+Having a release will be a way to better protect yourself in the future.

 Parent repayment options are more limited than the students.
 Proper planning may require periodic discussions with your child to minimize the risk of missed payment or default.

-Having a short term plan and a long term vision on each of your options is critical and not often done.
-Selecting the best student loan repayment method needs to consider your current cash flow, career growth, type of employer and your tax filing status over the loan repayment time frame.
-Some plans may need to consider up to 25 years of living that need to be reviewed each year.
+Having a short-term plan and a long-term vision for student loan repayment on each of your options is critical and not often done.
+Selecting the best student loan repayment method needs to consider your current cash flow, career growth, type of employer, and your tax filing status over the loan repayment time frame.
+Some repayment plans may last 25 years and is why your plan needs to be reviewed each year.